QuantEcon/lecture-source-jl/rst_files/testing.rst

     using Expectations
     pathof(Expectations) # points to our git clone

-Next, drag that folder to GitHub Desktop
+2. Drag that folder to GitHub Desktop

-The next step is to fork the original (external) package from its website (i.e., ``https://github.com/quantecon/Expectations.jl``) to your account (``https://github.com/quanteconuser/Expectations.jl`` in our case)
+3. The next step is to fork the original (external) package from its website (i.e., ``https://github.com/quantecon/Expectations.jl``) to your account (``https://github.com/quanteconuser/Expectations.jl`` in our case)

 .. figure:: /_static/figures/testing-fork.png
     :scale: 60%

-Lastly, edit the settings in GitHub Desktop (from the "Repository" dropdown) to reflect the new URL
+4. Edit the settings in GitHub Desktop (from the "Repository" dropdown) to reflect the new URL

 .. figure:: /_static/figures/testing-repo-settings.png
     :scale: 60%

 Here, we'd change the highlighted text to read ``quanteconuser``, or whatever our GitHub ID is

-If you make some changes in a text editor and return to GitHub Desktop, you'll see something like
+5. If you make some changes in a text editor and return to GitHub Desktop, you'll see something like

+**Note:** As before, we're editing the files directly in ``~/.julia/dev``, as opposed to cloning the repo again.

 .. figure:: /_static/figures/testing-commit.png
     :scale: 60%

 Here, for example, we're revising the README

-Clicking "commit to master" (recall that the checkboxes next to each file indicate whether it's to be committed) and then pushing (e.g., hitting "push" under the "Repository" dropdown) will add the committed changes to your account
+6. Clicking "commit to master" (recall that the checkboxes next to each file indicate whether it's to be committed) and then pushing (e.g., hitting "push" under the "Repository" dropdown) will add the committed changes to your account

 To confirm this, we can check the history on our account `here <https://github.com/quanteconuser/Expectations.jl/commits/master>`_; for more on working with git repositories, see the `version control <version_control>`_ lecture